Skip to content

 Is HubSpot CRM really free?

 Yes, HubSpot's core CRM is genuinely free with no time limit.
 You get contact management, pipeline tracking, email logging, and basic reporting for unlimited users.
-Paid features (marketing automation, advanced reporting) require upgrades starting at $20/month.
+Paid features (marketing automation, advanced reporting) require upgrades starting at $15/user/month.

 Why is Salesforce so expensive?